rebelwarrior/numenera/ninth_world.md

 Secret: The reason Navarene is a powerhouse producer is "industrial" automation using old-machines.
 Government: Stable Feudal Monarchy with Landed Gentry

-> _"Rich like a Navarene merchant."_ – old saying, meaning content, but usually used sarcastically to mean someone with no money and lots of troubles.
+> _"Rich like a Navarene merchant."_ – old saying, meaning content, but usually used sarcastically to mean the exact opposite: someone with no money and lots of troubles.

 2) Ghan: (_Switzerland_)
 {:.subtitle.is-5.mt-5}